 In bananas, the Fairtrade Minimum Price has reduced price volatility but has also created new challenges to achieving fairness in trade.
 The Fairtrade Minimum Price has been consistently higher than world market prices for conventional (non-organic) bananas during the off-peak period (European spring and summer).
 This provides producers and exporters with protection from seasonal price fluctuations and from low prices when market prices are low, which was highly valued by those actors.
 However, the protection is not watertight as some exporters and Fairtrade certified SPOs used as key informants reported that small-scale banana producers in Ecuador are reportedly asked for rebates during the second season, which effectively means they receive less than the Fairtrade Minimum Price.
 These respondents also believed that SPOs are reluctant to report such practices to FLOCERT as they are concerned about the effect on their trading relationship.
-The Fairtrade Minimum Price in bananas has also led to new challenges: according to some respondents the differences in Fairtrade Minimum Price per country creates unfair competition as demand shifts to those countries with a lower Fairtrade Minimum Price.
-There are also concerns that the Fairtrade Minimum Price has become the maximum price for conventional Fairtrade bananas; importers and retailers (especially in the UK) are generally not willing to pay more.
+The Fairtrade Minimum Price in bananas has also led to new challenges: according to some respondents the differences in Fairtrade Minimum Price per country creates unfair competition as demand shifts to those countries with a lower Fairtrade Minimum Price for conventional Fairtrade bananas; importers and retailers (especially in the UK) are generally not willing to pay more.